How to import custom information via CSV

 This article shows you how you can import your custom information into an Archilogic floor plan via a CSV file and how to map it to various resources within that floor plan

-Then open the main menu and go to Plugins and select the CSV Import plugin.
+Then open the main menu and go to Extensions and select the CSV Import extension.

-The CSV Import plugin will now be shown on the left side of the window.
+The CSV Import extension will now be shown on the left side of the window.

-You can eiter drop a CSV file into the grey box or left-click the link within the box to open a menu to select a CSV file from your computer.
+You can either drop a CSV file into the grey box or left-click the link within the box to open a menu to select a CSV file from your computer.

-After importing the CSV the plugin will show you a preview of the available information.
+After importing the CSV, the extension will show you a preview of the available information.

 Click the blue Mapping button to continue.